lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/about/technology.md

 Backend
 -------

-On the server-side, the game is built on the modern [Symfony 2](http://symfony.com) framework with a powerful [PostgreSQL](http://www.postgresql.org) database behind it.
+On the server-side, the game is built on the [Symfony 2](http://symfony.com) framework with a powerful [PostgreSQL](http://www.postgresql.org) database behind it.

 But that is just scratching the surface.
 The real power for many parts of the game comes from running the game world on a full-blown GIS dataset.
 In less technical terms, Might & Fealty does not use artifical gamey maps, but the same technology that Google Maps and other real-world mapping systems use.
 In fact, the screenshot on this page is from [Quantum GIS](http://www.qgis.org/), a software used by universities, land developers and public service departments to handle real-world geospatial data.